The cochlear implant, regardless of the manufacturer, is comprised of 2 parts:

 Speech processors come in many styles including behind the ear, bodyworn, and single unit processors.

-Cochlear implants enable the deaf to hear by receiving and processing sounds and speech.
+Cochlear implants enable individuals with severe to profound hearing loss to hear by receiving and processing sounds and speech they were unable to access via a hearing aid.
 The internal and external devices work together to change sound into electrical signals that stimulate the hearing nerve.

 More information about specific cochlear implant manufacturers: